LifnaJos/Blockchain-Platforms-HBCC601/PPT/Experiment_List.md

 2. Successfully performed the transactions on the Remix IDE via the account from Metamask Wallet
 3. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion

-## 	Experiment  No : 4
-*AIM:* Implement the Private Ethereum Blockchain using Geth
+## 	Experiment  No : 4 - Implement the Private Ethereum Blockchain using Geth

 *Task to be performed :*
 1. To install and set up an Ethereum network to create a private Ethereum blockchain for development and testing purposes.